ghc-proposals/ghc-proposals/proposals/0000-atomicModifyMutVar.rst

 Where should the compatibility wrapper live?

 Should the compatibility wrapper have the bogus type ``atomicModifyMutVar#`` has now, or should it be restricted to pairs?
+I don't know if people are currently taking advantage of the extra flexibility in the type.

 Implementation Plan
 -------------------